Stir Fry Sauce

 • Be sure to use this stir fry sauce with fresh minced garlic and fresh minced ginger in your stir fry (cooked with your vegetables/protein), as stated in the post.
 This is what will give it the "wow" factor.

-• Once your stir fry is mostly cooked, add the stir fry sauce and heat an additional 3 – 5 minutes, or until the sauce thickens and coats the stir fry ingredients.
+• Once your stir fry is mostly cooked, add the stir fry sauce and heat for an additional 3 – 5 minutes, or until the sauce thickens and coats the stir fry ingredients.
 This is important, as the corn starch needs a few minutes to thicken up.

 Video